winstonma/MMM-HK-Transport/README.md

 ## Figuring out the correct stopID
 1. Open your web browser and navigate to the [CityMapper Hong Kong Web Page](https://citymapper.com/hong-kong).
-2. Use the search field to find the Line that the stop will stopped.
+2. Go to `LINES` search box enter the bus line number.
 3. Once you can see the stop in your browser, click the stop.
 4. When a new page is being displayed, check the link (e.g. https://citymapper.com/hong-kong/bus/stops/HKStop_KowloonCentralPostOffice_N_3_1).
 Note the last portion of the link (e.g. HKStop_KowloonCentralPostOffice_N_3_1)is the `StopID` you are looking for.